1980 All-Ireland Senior Camogie Championship final

-The 1980 All-Ireland Senior Camogie Championship Final was the 49th All-Ireland Final and the deciding match of the 1980 All-Ireland Senior Camogie Championship, an inter-county camogie tournament for the top teams in Ireland.
+The 1980 All-Ireland Senior Camogie Championship Final, the 49th event of its type, is the culmination of the 1980 All-Ireland Senior Camogie Championship.

-The first game was very close, a dubious Pat Moloney point giving Cork a three-point lead with two minutes left, but straight from the puckout Ann O'Sullivan scored an equalising goal.
-In the replay, Cork led 1-6 to 0-1 with fifteen minutes left, and a late Limerick rally with goals from Geraldine O'Brien and Helen Mulcaire couldn't stop a Cork win.
+The first game was a very close affair, culminating with a dubious point that gifted Cork a three-point lead with two minutes of the game to go, but only for then straight from the puckout Limerick scoring a goal that was the equalising one.
+In the replay, Cork were in the lead by 1-6 to 0-1 with fifteen minutes of the replay left, and then came a late Limerick rally which involved getting two goals for Limerick but not even this couldn't stop what ultimately went down as a Cork win.